4 effective self-directed learning strategies

 - Flipped classrooms

 Both of these tactics may be considered student-centered strategies, but they can vary in terms of how self-directed they are.
-For example, PBL may still contain elements of direct learning, which requires the teacher to provide deliberate, focused instruction to give students the necessary background information for their projects.
-That may not be the case in most implementations of a flipped classroom, but still, students may not always have much choice over what or how they learn.
+For example, PBL may still contain elements of direct instruction, which requires the teacher to provide deliberate, focused instruction to give students the necessary background information for their projects.
+That may not be the case in most implementations of a flipped classroom, but still, students may not always have much choice over what they study or how they go about it.
 If that’s the case, the implementation would not be considered very self-directed.

 In other words, there are many ways to facilitate a student-centered learning journey, and self-directed learning can help support this wide-ranging goal.